Mian Bashir Ahmed

-Mian Bashir Ahmed Larvi (میان بشیر احمد لروی, c.
-1923 – 14 August 2021) commonly known as Mian Bashir, was a Sufi saint, author, politician, and tribal leader from Indian-adminsntrated Kashmir.
+Mian Bashir Ahmad Larvi(RA)(میاں بشیر احمد لارویؒ, (1922 –2021) commonly known as Baba Sahib, was a Sufi saint, author, politician, and tribal leader from Indian-administrated Kashmir.
 He was a writer and poet in Gujari, Punjabi and Urdu languages.
-He was also a Caliph of Islamic Sufi order (Naqshbandi, Majadadi, Larvi).
+He was also a Caliph of Islamic Sufi order (Naqshbandi Mujaddidi Larvi).

 He was widely respected for his spiritual guidance and his efforts to promote the welfare of the Gujjar and Bakarwal communities in Jammu and Kashmir.

 Early life and family

-He was born in November 1923 in Pehalnar Wangath, Kangan village in Ganderbal district to a Mian Nizam-u-Din Larvi in a family of Muslim Gujjars.
+He was born in 21 October 1922 in Pahilnar Wangath, Kangan village in Ganderbal district to Mian Nizam-ud-Din Larvi in a family of Muslim Gujjars.

-His native name was "Baba Ji", his father Mian Nizam Din Larvi and his grandfather Baba Jee Sahib Larvi were also religious personalities in Kashmir.
-They are buried in Wanghat, Kashmir.
+His native name was "Baba Ji", his father Mian Nizam-ud-Din Larvi (RA) and his grandfather Baba Ji Sahib Larvi (RA) were also religious personalities in Kashmir.
+They are buried in Wangat, Kashmir.

 Mian Bashir has two sons Mian Sarfraz Ahmed and Mian Altaf Ahmed Larvi.
 Mian Altaf Ahmed has served as Minister of Forestry, Ecology and Environment in Jammu and Kashmir.
 He had been a Cabinet minister in Jammu and Kashmir.
 Mian Nizam Ud Din Larvi, Mian Bashir Ahmed larvi and Mian Altaf Ahmed never lost any election since they stepped into politics.
 Mian Bashir declared his son Mian Altaf Ahmed as Wali E Ahed (Crown Caliph) successor on annual occasion of 8 June 2018, making him heir-designate to the throne.

 Religious views

 He was a Muslim.
-He proselytizes the doctrines of Naqshbandi and (Majadadi) in order to advocate Sufism to his followers through Bayyet.
+He proselytizes the doctrines of Naqshbandiya Mujaddidiya in order to advocate Sufism to his followers through Bayyet.
 His most renowned follower is Sheikh Al-Mashaikh Faisal ur rehman Usmani Qadri Suhrawardi, Chishti Qalandari Abul Alai Naqshbandi Mujaddidi Madari Shatari Ferdowsi Nizami Sabri Jahangiri Shazli.